mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/writing-an-mvp.md

 Our technical documentation lives at [docs.mattermost.com](https://docs.mattermost.com), primarily written using ReStructured Text, using Sphinx and Write The Docs as our build and theme tools.

-If your PR is for a new feature, major update to an existing feature, or a fix that impacts the current documentation it's recommended that you include documentation around the change.
+If your PR is for a new feature, major update to an existing feature, or a fix that impacts the current documentation, it's recommended that you include documentation around the change.
 This is helpful in providing context for reviewers, and also expedites the content being added to the technical documentation.

 You can contribute documentation in one of the following ways: